tigerfarm/tfpvideo/README.md

 # Twilio JavaScript Video client web application

 In development, works:
-+ User sets their identity.
++ User can preview their local video track to test their camera.
-+ They can preview their local video track to test their camera.
++ User can enter their identity that will be used when they get a token and enter a room.
-+ They can enter a room name and join the room.
++ User can enter a room name and join the room.
+Before entering the room, a token is generated to gain access to the room.
 + A second participant can join the room.
 When they do, each participant can view the other's video track.
 I believe audio is working, but have not tested it.
 + Participants can leave a room.
-When they leave the tracks are stopped, and no longer displayed locally and remotely.
+When they leave, the tracks are stopped and are no longer displayed locally and remotely.

 To do:
 + Handle more that 2 participants in a room.